Medieval Louvre Castle: Fortress

 Before his departure for the Third Crusade in 1190, King Philip II wanted to protect his capital Paris against invasions, especially from English-held Normandy less than 100 km away, with memories still lingering of the Viking siege of Paris in 845.
 He ordered the construction of a new city wall, known since as the Wall of Philip II Augustus, which was started in 1190 on the right bank.
 The fortress was nearly squared in plan (78 m by 72 m), surrounded by a 10 m wide moat filled with water from the nearby Seine river.
 It was reinforced by ten defensive towers, on the corners and at the middle of each side, with twin towers defending narrow gates on the southern and eastern sides, protected by drawbridges.
 Two additional buildings housing the garrisons and the arsenals were located outside of the surrounding wall, to the west and south of the central courtyard, respectively.

 A keep named the "big tower" (Grosse Tour du Louvre) was built around 1200 in the center of the courtyard.
 It was a circular structure with a diameter of 15.6 m and 30 m tall, with walls 4.25 m thick at the base.
 It was surrounded by a ditch, 9 m wide and 6 m deep.
 This ditch was dry (not a water-filled moat) and paved with large irregular stones.
 It was crossed by a drawbridge, whose interior arch was built in stone to limit the risk of fire.
 The keep had a conical roof slate over the machicolation.
 It also had a well and a large tank for supporting long sieges, as well as a chapel inside.
-The choice of a round rather than squared or rectangular keep was for military reasons, because attackers could more easily sap the wall at the angles of squared towers compared to circular towers.
+The choice of a round rather than squared or rectangular keep was for military reasons since attackers could more easily sap a wall with a squared tower than one with a circular tower.